grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 Linux/Unix or `C:\\Windows\\System32\\drivers\\etc\\hosts` on Windows.
 For instance, you could set up an override which routes all requests for `test.k6.io` to `1.2.3.4`.

+From v0.28.0 it is also supported to redirect only from certain ports and/or to certain ports.

 > #### ⚠️ Keep in mind!
 >
 > This does not modify the actual HTTP `Host` header, but rather where it will be routed.